cviper13/mi-essential-guide/README.md

 ### Battery

-The Essential features a 10S2P battery running at 36V with 250W nominal power (peak 500W).
+The Essential features a 10S2P battery running at 36V.
 With the original firmware, it provides approximately 8 to 12 km of range, although Xiaomi claims up to 20 km under ideal conditions.

 ### Motor